HR-Athena/Athena-Legacy/README.md

 ##towerscum.js

-All game logic is here.
+All client-side game logic is here.
 Technically it should be a part of the states folder but this javascript file in particular contains all of the game logic and necessary variables.

 The towerscum.js file
   * contains the health/score/round functions